2022 Maryland Senate election: District 7

 The new 7th district runs along the border of Baltimore and Harford counties.
-Three-term Republican incumbent J. B. Jennings, who was re-elected in 2018 with 66.9% of the vote, is running for a fourth term unopposed.
+Three-term Republican incumbent J. B. Jennings, who was re-elected in 2018 with 66.9% of the vote, ran for a fourth term, unopposed.

 District 8

 The new 8th district consists of part of Baltimore County, including Perry Hall and Parkville.
-Five-term Democratic incumbent Katherine A. Klausmeier, who was re-elected in 2018 with 51.1% of the vote, is running for a sixth term.
+Five-term Democratic incumbent Kathy Klausmeier, who was re-elected in 2018 with 51.1% of the vote, ran for a sixth term.